Register to get access to free programming courses with interactive exercises

 • transform: translateX(x) translateY(y)

 As you can see, the transform property can take on several functions simultaneously.
-This will come in handy when we learn about more of the available features.
+It will help when we learn about more of the available features:

 Relative VS Translate